best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 In terms of machine readability, the advice on symbols and notes has been to put symbols or footnote markers in separate (very narrow) columns, next to the data.
 It is OK to do this in terms of accessibility, but you would need to give that column a heading and you might also need to mark up all the empty cells.
 This could make a table very wide which is not great for readability.

 ### Classification and geography codes
 In some instances you may need to use classification or geography codes in your tables.
 Make sure you are using the correct, nationally recognised codes.
-These codes are fine in terms of accessibility as they are normally strings of letters and numbers.
+If you need any help in this area the harmonisation leads in the [Best Practice and Impact team](https://gss.civilservice.gov.uk/about-us/support-for-the-gss/) can provide advice.

+Classification and geography codes are generally fine in terms of accessibility as they are usually strings of letters and numbers.
 When codes are not just strings of letters and numbers, you should still use them consistently.
 It is OK to use symbols such as dashes and slashes here as that is how the code is constructed.

 You should help users understand any changes in classifications whenever possible – for example, the [Geography Code History Database](https://www.ons.gov.uk/methodology/geography/geographicalproducts/namescodesandlookups/codehistorydatabasechd) helps users track changes in area codes.